oliverheilig/leaflet-marker-booster/README.md

 Another issue of the standard marker is the behavior of the popup when clicking.
 The popup is displayed at the click-coordinate, and not at the center of the marker.
 And if the map gets zoomed in and out, the popup gets shifted away.
 With leaflet-marker-cluster the popup gets snapped at the upper thirds of the marker and stays there.
-Note this feature is also available if no boostType is set.
+Note this feature is also available when no boostType is set.

-## Two new marker tyes
+## Two new marker types
 leaflet-marker-booster has a new option ```boostType```.
 This can be ```circle```, ```ball``` or ```balloon```.

 ## Logarithmic map scaling